Is Legoland & Dubai Parks and Resorts Open in the Summer?

 • Lapita Resort

-All of Dubai’s theme parks remain open 365 days a year despite the desert weather.
-Legoland Water Park is entirely outside and the other theme parks have a mixture of indoor and outdoor areas.
-They are well shaded but nonetheless, daytime temperatures in Dubai are extreme and being outside when it’s over 45°C is just darn right unpleasant.
+Despite the desert weather, Dubai’s theme parks remain open 365 days a year.
+Legoland Water Park is entirely outside, and the other theme parks have a mixture of indoor and outdoor areas.
+They are well-shaded, but daytime temperatures in Dubai are extreme and being outside when it’s over 45°C is just downright unpleasant.

 outdoor areas at Legoland Dubai